NYPL/ami-preservation/pami_scripts/README.md

-# PAMI Productions Scripts
+# PAMI Production Scripts

-The following instructions will allow you to extract the appropriate metadata using the `pull_mediainfo.py` script and to import the metadata into the FilemakerPro 15 database.
-This script requires you to download the `python3` and `pymediainfo` which allows for the interaction with mediainfo and the python script below.

 ## Pull MediaInfo

+The following instructions will show you how to extract MediaInfo attributes using the `pull_mediainfo.py` script.
+Dependencies include: `python3` and `pymediainfo.`

 * Open Terminal on your Mac